Ticonderoga Publications 21st Birthday (Swancon #42)

 Ticonderoga Publications celebrated an incredible 21 years in typical TP style.
 Editor Liz Grzyb made over 50 delicious cupcakes with the TP logo in a variety flavours (I had the cookies and cream).

-Russell B. Farr presented an intriguing overview of Ticonderoga's rich history, with respectful mentions given to numerous writers and editors, including Sean William (a Guest of Honour) and Jonathan Strahan, who were both in attendance.
+Russell B. Farr presented an intriguing overview of Ticonderoga's rich history, with respectful mentions given to numerous writers and editors, including Sean Williams (a Guest of Honour) and Jonathan Strahan, who were both in attendance.

 The celebration also included a post-launch and preview-launch.
 Alan Baxter's collection, Crow Shine was 'post-launched', and I bought a copy.
 It was great to meet and spend some time with Alan – one of the Guests of Honour at Swancon#42 –especially as we've been anthology mates a couple of times before (Dreaming of Djinn ed.
 Liz Grzyb and Bloodlines ed.
 Amanda Pillar).